 - The PSHE provision at Milton Abbey School is delivered during an hour session on a weekly basis to each pupil.
 The core curriculum is delivered via a thematic basis over the course of each half term.
-It is expected that each 'half term' will comprise of 5-7 lessons. - The core themes within Lower School PSHE curriculum (Jigsaw) fall within the following six areas:
+It is expected that each 'half term' will comprise of 5 to 7 lessons. - PSHE lessons will be supplemented by additional activities such as assemblies and external speakers. - Further details regarding the PSHE curriculum can be found in the PSHE Handbook.